visoredkon/obsidian-vault/English/Dictionary.md

 Glad: senang, gembira
 Involved: terlibat
 Lack: kurang, tidak cukup
+Lessen: mengurangi
+	Example: "I'm sure we can **lessen** the burden by sharing it with someone else."
 Obvious: jelas
 Occur: terjadi / berlangsung / terdapat / terpikir / datang / menjadi
+Overflowing: Melimpah, meluap
+	Example: "You were **overflowing** with talent."
 Signifies: menandakan
 Sufficient: memadai / cukup / sedang
+Taught: mengajari
+	Example: "They were the ones who **taught** me what the kindness of a family is."
 Thoroughly: sepenuhnya
+Though: meskipun
+	Example: "**Though** I'm small and unqualified as your teacher."
 Through: melalui / sampai / karena
 Towards: terhadap / untuk / kepada
 Tug: tarik, sentak, renggut